 The Enrollment interface allows you to enroll fingerprints.
+For the procedure to enroll and authentication device refer to Chapter 2.3.
 To enroll additional fingerprints, click Enroll Authentication Device, and authenticate with OmniPass.
 Select the fingerprint recognition device in the Select Authentication Device screen (it should already be marked by a green check if you have a finger enrolled) and click Next.